 Zenko was torn because, as a Buddhist monk, it was against his teachings to kill a sentient being, even for food.
 However, worry for his mother overruled his conscience, so he went to the market to find some octopus meat.
 When he purchased the octopus and was then carrying it back to his mother in a box, the local villagers cast disparaging looks at him.
 They looked down on him for being a monk who was willing to eat octopus.
 Feeling guilty, the monk prayed for help in dealing with his internal conflict.

 A Surprise in the Octopus Box

-When the monk got this his mother, he opened the box that contained the octopus.
+When the monk got to his mother, he opened the box that contained the octopus.
 However, instead of an octopus, the box contained eight sutra scrolls.
 Zenko and his mother looked at the scrolls in awe.
 The scrolls then transformed back into the octopus.

 Then, the octopus crawled up to the edge of the box and jumped out of it and into a pond in the temple gardens.
 When he was in the pond, he transformed into the Buddha, emitting a glowing green light.
 This light emanated all around, spreading to Zenko’s mother.
 As it did, Zenko’s mother rose from her bed and declared she was healed.
 Since then, the temple has earned the name the Octopus Temple.16

 Octopus Meaning in Hinduism